keybase/book-content/01-account/00-index.md

 {% set section_title = "Your Account" %}
+{% set section_subtitle = "Learn how people can be sure you are you on Keybase." %}

 ## Your Keybase Account
 Public-key encryption makes your Keybase account secure and trustworthy.